 - Bake for around 25 minutes or until golden brown on the edges.
 The middle will look unfinished, but it’s finished.

-- If adding in the extra such as nuts, chocolate chips, or your own choice, be sure to fold it in, not blend it in before putting in the muffin cups.
+- Chocolate chips: If adding in the extras such as nuts, chocolate chips, or your own choice, be sure to fold it in, not blend it in before putting it in.
 You can also choose to simply sprinkle the tops of them with these ingredients after you’ve placed them on the pan.

-- I freeze my bananas, so they tend to make mixtures thinner.
-Older bananas will do this as well.
-If you have a newer, less ripe banana, it may not be necessary to use the almond flour.
+- Bananas: I freeze my bananas, so they tend to make mixtures thinner.
+Older riper bananas will do this as well.
+If you have a newer, less ripe banana, it may not be necessary to use almond flour.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.